Hoodadak Restaurant Serves Korean-Style Chicken & More

 Patrons can order an entire chicken, half chicken, wings, or popcorn chicken.
 But the choices do not end there!
 People also have to choose what flavor they want.
 The flavor choices are the following:

 - Sweet and Spicy

 - and Honey.

-Whoever was responsible for the design of this small restaurant with a total of 10 tables and about 38 seats certainly made good use of chalkboard.
+Whoever was responsible for the design of this small restaurant with a total of 10 tables and about 38 seats certainly made good use of a chalkboard.
 It serves as decor but is also utilized to feature some of the menu items.
-There are 3 cubicles which offer more of a semi-private dining experience.
+There are three cubicles which offer more of a semi-private dining experience.

-My husband and I wanted to order what they considered to be their signature dishes so we did that the first time we visited there.
-With extra plates on the table it was easy to share the Chicken Katsu and the Dak-Galbi.
+My husband and I wanted to order what they considered to be their signature dishes, so we did that the first time we visited there.
+With extra plates on the table, it was easy to share the Chicken Katsu and the Dak-Galbi.

 I guess I will get my steamed dumplings elsewhere given their penchant for frying.
 Not everything in Hoodadak is deep fat fried.

 They offer a Korean-style marinated thinly sliced rib eye beef dish called Bulgogi.
 It is typically chargrilled or cooked over high heat in a cast iron pan.
 There are different ways of serving it in the Hoodadak restaurant.